-The most common type of USB laptop ports are type A and type C, so we will discuss these in more detail here.
-A type A USB port usually has 4 or 5 pins in the connector designed to work with different standards—USB 1.0, USB 2.0, USB 3.0 and USB 3.1.
+The most common USB ports for laptops are type A and type C, which we’ll explain in more detail here.
+A type A USB port usually has 4 or 5 pins in the connector, which are designed for different standards – USB 1.0, USB 2.0, USB 3.0 and USB 3.1.

-USB 2.0 type A ports are usually black or gray in color, while the newer USB 3.0 type A ports tend to be blue or turquoise in color.
-USB 3.1 has replaced USB 3.0 as a standard now as it has higher specifications.
-There is a version of USB 3.1 called Gen 2, which can transfer data at 10 Gb per second.
+USB 2.0 type A connectors are usually black or gray, while the newer USB 3.0 type A connectors are usually blue or turquoise.
+USB 3.1 has replaced USB 3.0 as the standard because it’s higher specifications.
+There’s a version of USB 3.1 called Gen 2 that can transfer data at a speed of 10 Gb per second.

-If your laptop is older and has USB 3 ports, then they are probably the 3.0 standard.
-Most new laptops will have USB 3.1 ports.
-The manufacturer of the laptop should indicate what standard of USB ports your laptop has in the user manual or on their website.
-You can also use the Device Manager within Windows to identify the specification of your USB ports.
+If your laptop is older and has USB 3 ports, then they’re probably the 3.0 standard.
+Most new laptops have USB 3.1 ports.
+Your laptop’s manufacturer should indicate which USB ports your laptop has in the user manual or on their website.
+You can also use the Device Manager in Windows to find out the specifications of your USB ports.

-Modern laptops now have USB type C ports rather than type A. The reason for this is that the type C ports are significantly smaller than type A. With a type C USB port, you can usually charge your smartphone or tablet or any other compatible device.
+Modern laptops now have Type-C USB ports, rather than Type-A. The reason for this is that Type C ports are much smaller than Type A ports.
+With a Type C USB port, you can usually charge your smartphone or tablet or any other compatible device.

-Not everyone is a fan of the USB type C port.
-Users have complained that the ports are not as robust as the type A ports.
-The type C connector is smaller and thinner and has 24 pins.
-You have to be careful when you use it.
-The larger type A port is sturdier and will handle a lot more abuse.
+Not everyone is a fan of the USB Type-C port.
+Users have complained that the ports aren’t as robust as Type-A ports.
+The Type-C connector is smaller and thinner and has 24 pins.
+So you’ve to be careful when using it.
+The larger Type-A connector is sturdier and can withstand much more.

-these days, it seems that everyone wants his or her laptop to be as thin as possible.
-In this regard, the USB type C port is ideal.
-They provide fast rates of data transfer and can supply reasonably high currents required for charging devices.
-USB C ports are likely to be the laptop port of choice in the future.
+nowadays, it seems that everyone wants their laptop to be as thin as possible.
+In this regard, the USB Type-C port is ideal.
+They offer fast data transfer rates and can deliver relatively high currents needed to charge devices.
+USB-C ports will probably be the preferred laptop port in the future.

 Laptop HDMI port

-Do you have an HD or flat screen TV?
-Do you want to plug your laptop into it for big screen enjoyment?
-Well, you can if your laptop has a High Definition Media Interface (HDMI) port.
-You can also use this port to connect your laptop to projector machines that have the interface.
+Do you’ve a HD or a apartment screen TV?
+Do you want to connect your laptop to it to enjoy a big screen?
+You can if your laptop has an HDMI ( High Definition Media Interface) port.
+You can also use this port to connect your laptop to projectors that have this interface.

-The most common standard of HDMI port is 2.0.
-Now there is an HDMI 2.1 standard, which has improved visuals and audio.
-You will not be able to make a physical distinction between an HDMI 2.0 and 2.1 port as they are identical.
+The most common standard of HDMI connection is 2.0, but now there’s the HDMI 2.1 standard, which has improved the picture and sound quality.
+Physically, you can’t tell the difference between an HDMI 2.0 and a 2.1 connector, as they’re identical.
 The connectors for both standards have 19 pins.

-You will need an HDMI cable to connect your laptop to your TV or other visual device.
-The manufacturer of your laptop should tell you what HDMI standard the port is.
-If you have HDMI 2.1, you will still be able to connect with HDMI 2.0 devices as the standard is backward compatible.
-Normally, there will be one HDMI port on a laptop.
+You’ll need an HDMI cable to connect your laptop to your TV or other visual device.
+The manufacturer of your laptop should tell you which HDMI standard the port has.
+If you’ve an HDMI 2.1 port, you can also connect to HDMI 2.0 devices because the standard is backward compatible.
+Usually, a laptop has an HDMI port.

 Laptop display port

-The display port is another visual connector port that a number of businesses use so that they can connect laptops to different external displays.
-There is a standard display port and a Mini display port.
-The standard display port looks similar to an HDMI port.
-It is a 20-pin connector that you can plug a display cable into and then connect to a projector, for example.
+The display port is another visual connector that many companies use to connect laptops to various external displays.
+There’s a standard display port and a mini display port.
+The standard display port looks similar to an HDMI connector.
+It’s a 20-pin connector that you can plug a display cable into and then connect to a projector, for example.

-Larger laptops will usually have the standard size display port.
-There is usually a locking mechanism with the port.
-You will find the smaller mini display port on small laptops such as the Microsoft Surface Pro and the Apple MacBook.
+Larger laptops usually have a standard display port.
+The port is usually equipped with a locking mechanism.
+The smaller mini DisplayPort can be found on small laptops like the Microsoft Surface Pro and the Apple MacBook.

 Laptop DVI port

-The DVI (digital video interface) laptop port was included with some of the older, high specification laptops.
-You will not find this port on a modern laptop.
+The DVI (Digital Video Interface) port for laptops was present on some older, high-spec laptops.
+You won’t find this port on modern laptops.
 DVI was the successor to VGA.
-It is able to support both digital and analog video transfer.
+It supports both digital and analog video transmission.

-In order to use a DVI port, you need a monitor or other device that has the same port.
-You will also need a DVI cable.
-With DVI, you can transfer digital signals up to a rate of 2560 by 1600 pixels.
-There is no transfer of audio signals.
+To use a DVI port, you need a monitor or other device that’s the same port.
+You also need a DVI cable.
+With DVI you can transmit digital signals up to a resolution of 2560 x 1600 pixels.
+No audio signals are transmitted.

 Laptop VGA port

-If you want to connect your laptop to an older style monitor, you will need a VGA port.
-VGA (video graphics array) is an old style technology.
-It is based on RGB signals and when you connect your laptop to a VGA monitor, there is no audio signal, unlike what you get with HDMI, for example.
+If you want to connect your laptop to an older monitor, you need a VGA port.
+VGA (Video Graphics Array) is an old technology.
+It’s based on RGB signals and when you connect your laptop to a VGA monitor, there’s no audio signal, unlike HDMI for example.

 The connector is “D” shaped and has 15 connector pins.
-Usually the inside of the port is blue in color.
-A lot of older laptops had VGA ports but if you need one now, it may be difficult to find a modern laptop that has one.
+Usually the inside of the connector is colored blue.
+Many older laptops had VGA connectors, but if you need one now, it can be difficult to find a modern laptop with such a connector.

 Laptop Ethernet port

-If you have an RJ (registered jack) 45 Ethernet port on your laptop, then you can use this with an Ethernet cable to connect to an Internet router.
-Most Internet routers have a series of Ethernet ports as well as wireless connectivity.
+If you’ve an RJ (registered jack) 45 Ethernet port on your laptop, you can connect it to an Internet router with an Ethernet cable.
+Most Internet routers have a number of Ethernet ports as well as a wireless connection.

-Usually, an Ethernet port has 8 pins and some of the older ports have LEDs that indicate connectivity and data transmission.
-Nowadays, laptop Ethernet ports do not have LED indicators with them.
+Typically, an Ethernet port has 8 pins and some of the older ports have LEDs that indicate connection and data transfer.
+Nowadays, the Ethernet ports on laptops don’t have LED indicators.

-You will get better data transmission rates with a wired Ethernet connection than you will using WiFi.
+You get better data transfer rates with a wired Ethernet connection than with a WiFi connection.
 Wireless connections are “lossy” and tend to be slower than wired connections.
-So, a lot of people still want an Ethernet port with their laptop.
+That’s why many people still want an Ethernet port on their laptop.

-With slimmer laptops, you will not get an Ethernet port and will have to contend with a wireless connection.
-So, if you want an Ethernet port, you will have to go for a larger laptop.
-Alternatively, you can use a USB adapter that allows you to plug in an Ethernet connector.
+With slimmer laptops, you won’t have an Ethernet port and will have to settle for a wireless connection.
+So if you want an Ethernet port, you’ll have to get a bigger laptop.
+Alternatively, you can use a USB adapter to which you can connect an Ethernet port.

 Laptop audio ports